ghost-aHVudGVy/Help-Desk-Labs/README.md

 ---

-### 4.File Permissions & Network Share Management Lab
+### 4. File Permissions & Network Share Management Lab

 In this lab, I focused on configuring file shares and managing access permissions in a Windows domain environment.